Bird photography is not easy. Birds are fast and high moving subjects, at the best of times. At other times they might hide away in trees.

 As you venture further afield, the more you know about birds, the easier your job will be.
 If there are particular species you want to photograph, you need to know where they occur and when.

-Understanding the natural history and behaviour of birds leads to the gift of anticipation.
-Spend enough time watching and studying birds and you will start to predict things about them: when they are about to sing, call, or fly.
+Spend enough time watching and studying birds, and you will start to predict things about them.
+When they are about to sing, call, or fly.

-You’ll be able to predict what time of day a seabird is likely to return from a foraging run, when the first migrant songbirds of spring will arrive after a long winter, and when your local breeding birds will start building nests.
+You’ll be able to predict what time of day a seabird is likely to return from a foraging run.
+Or when the first migrant songbirds of spring will arrive after a long winter.
+And when your local breeding birds will start building nests.

-That information, and innumerable other tidbits of bird biology will help you find the best possible locations, times, and set-ups for successful photography.
+Knowing some bird biology is very useful.
+It will help you find the best possible locations, times, and set-ups for successful photography.

 Don’t ever underestimate the power of knowledge when applied to photography.
-There is a reason that some of the best wildlife photographers in the world are former research biologists.
+Some of the best wildlife photographers in the world are former research biologists.

-The exposure settings you select on your camera vary by the type of image you are hoping to create, and by your shooting conditions.
+The exposure settings you select on your camera vary by the type of image you are hoping to create.
+Also, they vary based on your shooting conditions.

-It’s nearly impossible to guide you through each of those possible scenarios in an article like this, but it is important to know how each of the three tools of exposure will impact your final image.
+It’s almost impossible to guide you through each of those possible scenarios in an article like this.
+But it is important to know how each of the three tools of exposure will impact your final image.

 Aperture or F-stop